linroger/FinanceCompendium/IV. Fixed Income/Analysis of Fixed Income Securities Full/Chapter 09 Exchange Traded Derivatives.md

 Note that the transaction price of a coupon bond is the quoted price plus the accrued interest.
 In other words, for the  $i$ -th coupon bond in the delivery set for the futures contract,  $Q_{i}(t) = \Pi(t, \underline{T}; c_{i}) - a_{i}(t)$  where  $\Pi(t, \underline{T}; c_{i})$  is the coupon bond notation defined in Notation that has the coupon and maturity of the  $i$ -th bond.
 Also note that  $\Phi(t)$  is the quoted futures price of the cheapest-to-deliver bond.
 The actual futures price needs to be adjusted by the conversion factor and the accrued interest of the cheapest-to-deliver bond.

-# 9.3.4 Quality Option under no Marking to Market
+### 9.3.4 Quality Option under No Marking to Market

 The above evaluation of the quality is correct only if marking to market is applied continuously throughout the life of the futures contract.
 Unfortunately, in the last 7 business days of the delivery month, the futures market is not open and the futures contract is not marked to market.
 The futures price used for settlement in this period is the last settlement price at the beginning of the 7-day period.
 Since the futures price is already determined, the actual payoff at the last delivery day,  $\mathrm{T}$ , is not necessarily 0.
 The short can actually gain or lose.
 To avoid arbitrage, the futures price at the beginning of the 7-day period should be set so that the expected present value of payoffs at maturity is 0.
 Under this circumstance, the futures price at the beginning of the 7-day period is a forward price, not a futures price.
 Formally, label the futures price as  $\Phi^{**}(v)$  to represent the futures price at the beginning of the end-of-month period,  $v$ , should be so set that: